 We don’t actually make french toast often.
 But, when we do, it can come to the table in one of three basic formats.
 The first way I like to prepare and serve french toast is the way my mom used to make it.
 I soak thick-cut slices of home style white bread into the egg mixture.
 It’s the pan-fried in butter on a low, steady heat.

 The low heat helps to cook the egg on the inside of the bread without burning the exterior.
 And, the butter, well, that’s just a whole lot of delicious flavour!
 I’ll usually serve these up piled high onto dinner plates just like a stack of pancakes.

 Another method that I use is one that comes in handy when preparing french toast for a crowd.
 With this method, I’ll usually use a baguette that I’ve sliced about half an inch thick.
 I soak the slices in the same egg mixture that I would use for the pan-fry method above.
-But, rather than fry them, I’ll coat a baking sheet with non-stick cooking spray and bake the french toast slices, turning once halfway through to ensure browning on both sides.
+But, rather than fry them, coat a baking sheet with non-stick cooking spray.
+Bake the slices, turning once halfway through to ensure browning on both sides.

 That method works nicely when stacking the smaller slices into a serving bowl or onto a serving platter.
 Set it right in the center of the table.
-Surround the platter with fresh berries, syrups, whipped cream, and even chocolate.
+Surround the platter with bowls of fresh berries, syrups, whipped cream, and even chocolate.
 It’s a great way to serve french toast for a crowd at breakfast or at brunch.

 Now, that leaves us with the third option.
 The third option is the one you see in the photographs before you.
-If I’m trying to impress anyone, or if I’m feeling a little fancy, I’ll opt for individual ramekins or small pots of french toast.
+If I’m trying to impress, or if I’m feeling a little fancy, I’ll opt for individual ramekins or small pots of french toast.